 2nd Generation : Group Control to Master Post Radio RN4

 At Group Control, a radio rack houses the interface with the internal telephone system on the upper shelf and the Burndept BE458 radio transceiver on the lower shelf.
-The plotter in Group uses the internal telephone system and a special control box to speak to master posts.
-Radio contact could only be initiated by the plotter.
-If posts called while the plotter was off-line their call would go unheard.
+The Post Controller in Group uses the internal telephone system and a special control box to speak to master posts.
+Radio contact could only be initiated by the group.
+If posts called while the group was off-line their call would go unheard.

-Should the internal telephone systems fail, the plotter could move into the radio room and use the handset plugged into the lower shelf to communicate with the master posts.
+Should the internal telephone systems fail, the Post Controller could move into the radio room and use the handset plugged into the lower shelf to communicate with the master posts.

 ROC Post RN4 Radio Channels